phw/peek/README.md

 ### On i3 the recording area is all black, how can I record anything?
 i3 does not support the X shape extension.
-In order to get a transparent recording area you have to run a compositor such as Compton.
+In order to get a transparent recording area, you have to run a compositor such as Compton.

 ### Why no native Wayland support?
 Wayland has two restrictions that make it hard for Peek to support Wayland